 Can I inherit / pass on cancer through my genes?

-No, you may inherit / pass on a higher risk of developing some cancers through alterations (also known as mutations) in some genes.
+No, you may inherit / pass on a higher risk of developing some cancers through alterations (also known as mutations) in some genes, but you cannot pass on cancer.

 So what gene alterations increase the risk of gynaecological cancers?